-Chair Covers Freshen a Table Set
+DIY Chair Covers Freshen a Table Set for Christmas

-Creating the Pattern and Cutting
+Creating the Custom Sized Pattern and Cutting

 Lay one layer of material face Up.
 Place your pattern on the material and mark out one inch past the edges and two inches at the bottom to for seams and hems.

 Cut your material.
-For each chair you will need two squares for the back.
+For each chair, you will need two squares for the back.

-Place your home made see through pattern on top of the chair cover, Pin everything in place.
-Place your see through pattern over top and confirm the chair dimensions are co
+Place your homemade see-through pattern on top of the chair cover, Pin everything in place.
+Place your see-through pattern over top and confirm the chair dimensions are co

 Hope you love these as much as I do.